Forbes State Forest: History

 Forbes State Forest was formed as a direct result of the depletion of the forests of Pennsylvania that took place during the mid-to-late 19th century.
 Conservationists like Dr. Joseph Rothrock became concerned that the forests would not regrow if they were not managed properly.
 Lumber and iron companies had harvested the old-growth forests for various reasons.
 They clear cut the forests and left behind nothing but dried tree tops and rotting stumps.
 The sparks of passing steam locomotives of the Pittsburgh, Westmoreland and Somerset Railroad ignited wildfires that prevented the formation of second growth forests.
-The conservationists feared that the forest would never regrow if there was not a change in the philosophy of forest management.
-They called for the state to purchase land from the lumber and iron companies and the lumber and iron companies were more than willing to sell their land since that had depleted the natural resources of the forests.
-The changes began to take place in 1895 when Dr. Rothrock was appointed the first commissioner of the Pennsylvania Department of Forests and Waters, the forerunner of today's Pennsylvania Department of Conservation and Natural Resources.
-The Pennsylvania General Assembly passed a piece of legislation in 1897 that authorized the purchase of "unseated lands for forest reservations."
+Conservationists feared that the forest would never regrow if there was not a change in the philosophy of forest management.
+They called for the state to purchase land from the lumber and iron companies.

+Changes began in 1895 when Dr. Rothrock was appointed the first commissioner of the Pennsylvania Department of Forests and Waters, the forerunner of today's Pennsylvania Department of Conservation and Natural Resources.
+The Pennsylvania General Assembly passed a piece of legislation in 1897 that authorized the purchase of "unseated lands for forest reservations".
 This was the beginning of the State Forest system.

+In 1909, the Commonwealth made its first purchase of land that would become Forbes State Forest from the Byers & Allen Lumber Company, totaling 8,532 acres.
+This land was initially known as the Westmoreland-Somerset Forest Reserve, but renamed the Stuart Forest Reserve in 1910 after Edwin S. Stuart, then-governor of Pennsylvania.
+In 1920, the land was renamed Forbes State Forest after General John Forbes.
+Throughout the 20th and early 21st centuries, additional tracts have expanded Forbes State Forest to about 60,000 acres.
+Some of the notable land acquisitions include 4,697 acres containing Mount Davis in 1929; 2,351 acres from the Indian Creek Coal & Coke Company in 1949, referred to as the Braddock Division; and 10,775 acres from the Western Pennsylvania Conservancy in 1975, which contained 3,593 acres that would become Roaring Run Natural Area.

+In 1933, the Civilian Conservation Corps set up camps at Negro Mountain, Fort Necessity, Blue Hole, and Kooser in Forbes State Forest.

 Cole Run Falls is located in an isolated unit of the reserve.